rethinkdb/rethinkdb-rs/api/python/index.md

 table.index_create(index_name[, index_function][, multi=False, geo=False]) &rarr; object
 {% endapibody %}

 Create a new secondary index on a table.
+Secondary indexes improve the speed of many read queries at the slight cost of increased storage space and decreased write performance.
+For more information about secondary indexes, read the article "[Using secondary indexes in RethinkDB](/docs/secondary-indexes/)."

 __Example:__ Create a simple index based on the field `post_id`.